Linshcosteus

 Linshcosteus is a genus of assassin bugs in the subfamily Triatominae (the kissing bugs).
-It is the only genus of Triatomines restricted to the Old World within the mostly Neotropical subfamily Triatominae (a few Triatoma species are known from the Old World and one New World species Triatoma rubrofasciata has been spread by humans across the tropics) and consists of six species restricted to peninsular India.
+It is the only genus of triatomines restricted to the Old World within the mostly Neotropical subfamily (a few Triatoma species are known from the Old World, and one species Triatoma rubrofasciata of disputed origin has been spread by humans across the tropics) and consists of six species restricted to peninsular India.
 Within the Triatominae, the genus is differentiated by the lack of a prosternal stridulatory furrow and a short rostrum that does not reach the prosternum.
 Adults feed on vertebrate blood.

 The head is cylindrical and as long as the pronotum and scutellum combined.
 The is a sinuate constriction behind the eye.
 The portion in front of the head is nearly three times the length of the portion behind.
 The antennae are closer to the tip than to the eye and the first joint of the antenna reaches just short of the tip of the head while the second segment is as long as the head portion in front of the eye.

-Many species are found under rocks or in cavities inside tree.
+Many species are found under rocks or in cavities inside trees.
 New World triatomines are found in sheltered locations where vertebrate hosts like bats or rodents may be easily found.
 L. carnifex is found only in northern India in moist forest while L. confumus and L. costalis are associated with deciduous forest in Peninsular India.
 L. kali is known from near the Coimbatore region while L. karupus is found further south in Tamil Nadu.
-The peculiar distribution of this genus restricted to the Old World while all other triatomines are restricted to the New World has led to questions on the phylogeny and placement.
+The peculiar distribution of this genus restricted to the Old World while all other triatomine genera are exclusive to the New World—except for genus Triatoma, which has representatives in both—has led to questions on the phylogeny and placement.
 It has been speculated that species in the genus may be involved in the transmission of leprosy.